lassoid/active_fields/README.md

 active_field.type_name # Identifier of the type of this Active Field (instead of class name)

 # Scopes:
-ActiveFields::Field::Boolean.for("Author") # Collection of Active Fields registered for the specified Customizable type
+ActiveFields::Field::Boolean.for("Post") # Collection of Active Fields registered for the specified Customizable type
 ```

 ### Values API